-Or what about this, the ultimate cheap vertical filmmaking rig: kebab skewers and tape!
+What about this, the ultimate cheap vertical filmmaking rig: kebab skewers and tape!

 Do you have any experiences or other techniques to share?
 Please email us a photo and description and if we think it can help others we'll include add it to the page!

-ⓘ A little word of caution: always take great care when mounting cameras in ways that the manufacturers didn't intend, as their centre of gravity will shift, potentially making it unbalanced, and placing unexpected strains on the bottom of the unit.
+ⓘ A little word of caution: always take great care when mounting cameras in ways that the manufacturers didn't intend, as their centre of gravity will shift, potentially making it unbalanced, and placing unexpected strains on the bottom of the device.

 ⓘ Don't want to buy an editing program?
 Check out Lightworks Free for Linux, Mac and Windows.

 If you use existing, published music you will need permission in writing (a licence agreement) to do so.
 These can be very expensive unless you know the writers and performers personally!

-Here's a brief explanation of music copyright for filmmakers.
-You might buy tracks for video use from a site like AudioNetwork or Vimeo's own Music Store, or you might dive into the sharing world via Creative Commons (CC).
-Here's an explanation of how CC works with site links, and here's another listing of Creative Commons music sites such as SoundCloud.
+You can buy tracks for video use from a site like AudioNetwork or Vimeo's own Music Store, or you might dive into the sharing world via Creative Commons (CC).
+Here's an explanation of how CC works, with site links, and here's another listing of Creative Commons music sites such as SoundCloud.
 Better still, befriend a composer or some musicians who want to get their music out to the world!

 Working Vertically Online